SkillRouter: Skill Routing for LLM Agents at Scale: SkillRouter: a compact body-aware routing recipe

-\paragraph{Cross-encoder reranking.} The retriever supplies the top-20 candidates to a fine-tuned Qwen3-Rank-0.6B \citep{qwen3emb2025}, which scores each query--skill pair using the full flattened skill text.
+\paragraph{Cross-encoder reranking.} The retriever supplies the top-20 candidates to a fine-tuned Qwen3-Rank-0.6B \citep{qwen3emb2025}, which scores each query-skill pair using flattened all-field skill text.
 Training uses 32,283 candidate lists retrieved by SR-Emb-0.6B, each containing 20 skills with binary relevance labels; the same false-negative filtering pipeline as the encoder stage is applied.
 We adopt listwise cross-entropy rather than pointwise binary classification: once the retriever has narrowed the pool to 20 candidates, the remaining skills are often all topically plausible, so the reranker must compare candidates against one another rather than score each independently.
 Section~\ref{sec:calib_ablate} shows that listwise training is essential, outperforming the pointwise variant by 30.7pp Hit@1.

 \paragraph{Implementation details.} Both models are trained on a single GPU.
 At inference time, skills are pre-embedded offline; a live query requires one encoder forward pass, approximate nearest-neighbor search, and reranking of 20 candidates.
-The encoder handles large-pool recall, while the reranker spends its full-text capacity on fine-grained distinctions among similar candidates.
-Training details and the top-$K$ ablation are in Appendices~\ref{app:templates} and~\ref{app:topk}.
+The encoder handles large-pool recall, while the reranker spends its all-field capacity on fine-grained distinctions among similar candidates.
+The encoder caps query, description, and body text at 1,500, 300, and 2,500 characters, respectively, with a 2,048-token maximum; the reranker caps description and body at 500 and 2,000 characters with a 4,096-token maximum.
+Both models train for one epoch with AdamW on a single 96GB GPU; encoder and reranker learning rates are $2{\times}10^{-5}$ and $1{\times}10^{-5}$.
+A sweep over $K\in\{10,20,50\}$ selects $K{=}20$: it matches or exceeds the alternatives on both tiers while retaining sufficient candidate coverage.
+Exact input templates and training settings appear in Appendix~\ref{app:templates}, and Appendix~\ref{app:topk} reports the top-$K$ ablation.